cfengine/documentation/examples/tutorials/manage-ntp.markdown

 }
 ```

 Force a policy update.
-Remember cfengine is running the background, so it's possible that by the time you force a policy update and run the agent may have already done it and your output may differ.
+Remember, CFEngine is running in the background, so it's possible that by the time you force a policy update and run the agent may have already done it and your output may differ.

 ```
 cf-agent -KIf update.cf